 Nobles County

-Nobles County ranks 44 for broadband access and 48 for digital equity out of 87 counties.
-They have hovered around 80-81 percent coverage to broadband of 100 Mbps down and 20 up since 2018.
-There is a slight dip in access this year but it is within a margin of error and may simply reflect a more granular look at access.
-They have 5527 households without access to broadband at that speed.
-Estimates indicate that it will cost $51.4 million to get to ubiquitous broadband in the county.
+Nobles County ranks 38 (up six points) for broadband access out of 87 counties.
+They have 85.35 percent coverage to broadband of 100 Mbps down and 20 up.
+They have 1010 households without access to broadband at that speed.
+Estimates indicate that it will cost $9.4 million to get to ubiquitous broadband in the county.

 Household Density